clowcomputing/github-slideshow/_posts/0000-01-02-clowcomputing.md

 layout: slide
 title: "Yew!"
 ---
-Hope not more then we werk
+Hope not more than we werk
 Use the oppisite of the right arrow to go back!